eventql/eventql/doc/collecting-data/high-volume-timeseries.md

 number of re-partitioning operations and allow you to ramp up the insert rate much quicker.

-To set the hint you have to specifty a `finite_partition_size` when creating a table.
+To set the hint you have to specifty a `partition_size_hint` when creating a table.

     CREATE TABLE twitter_firehose (